Lysquid/qmk_keymap/README.md

-# QMK firmware
+# Lysquid's QMK keymap

 This my firmware config for the [Sweep keyboard](https://github.com/davidphilipbarr/Sweep), a split custom keyboard with 34 keys.
-It makes extensive use of layers to fit all keys.
+It makes extensive use of layers to fit all keys, and uses callum-style mods.

 ## Features